-Rayne's "I'll clean glass out of the cat later" earned this response.
+In Least I Could Do, Rayne's "I'll clean glass out of the cat later" earned this response.

 Cheatsy and Kooky in Super Mario Bros 3., as well as Doug the Bug (who was merely a frequent animation error).

-Raiden from Defenders of the Realm.
-Night Wolf too perhaps due to him taking a level in bad ass in the then-recent Mortal Kombat 9, so people were easier on him.
+Night Wolf, perhaps because he Took A Level In Bad Ass in Mortal Kombat 9 (which was recent when the show was annotated), so people were easier on him.
 And for being genuinely amicable, when everyone seemed to bicker every five seconds, and rarely being useless when he got to head out into the field.

 Quan Chi, a recurring Mortal Kombat villain, debuted in Defenders of the Realm of all places.
-For that was referred to as the best Original Character ever.
+For that he was referred to as the best Original Character ever.